NVlabs/DEXTRAH/README.md

 DextrAH is a high-performance hand-arm grasping policy.
 This codebase provides the machinery required to train such a policy in Isaac Lab starting with privileged RL training followed by online distillation that swaps the input space to camera data.

 ## Installation
+**Note**: This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.

 1. [Install](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) Isaac Sim, Isaac Lab following the local conda install route.

 **Note**: After you clone the Isaac Lab repository and before installation, checkout the tag `v2.2.1` before installation (can also work with `v2.0.2` with minor code changes):